Alacranes de Durango: Mario "Pichojos" Pérez & José Vázquez Era

-The Torneo Invierno 1998 and Verano 1999 of the Second Division of Mexican Football gave Durango great hope with a good tactical game and planning the perfect pair in Mario "Pichojos" Pérez and José Vázquez.
-Time and effort rewarded Alacranes de Durango, then under the name of (Camineros de Durango), reached the final on two occasions for the national championship to first beat Monarcas de Zitácuaro 1–0 in the Torneo Invierno 98 and then beat Potros Marte 4–3 in the Torneo Verano 99.
+During the Torneo Invierno 1998 and Verano 1999 of the Second Division of Mexican Football, Durango was managed by Mario "Pichojos" Pérez and José Vázquez.
+Competing under the name Camineros de Durango, the team reached two national championship finals.
+They defeated Monarcas de Zitácuaro 1–0 in the Torneo Invierno 98 and Potros Marte 4–3 in the Torneo Verano 99.

 The starting XI that earned promotion for of was: